-As a youth sector body, our work includes input into emerging policies and consultations.
-We continue to provide information, guidance and insight into the issues affecting our sector.
-Details of our current and past activity can be found below.
+As a youth sector body, we provide information, guidance and insight into the issues affecting our sector.

 We hold Commissions to investigate key policy issues and offer recommendations for both government and the sector as a whole.
 Please see the links below for further details: